MIDTOWN MODERN SITE PLAN

 GuocoLand’s strategic objective is to ensure there is seamless connectivity with the MRT station so that businesses in Midtown can benefit from the heavy passenger volume that flows through the MRT interchange daily.

 As a mega mixed development, Midtown I Site Plan comprises a 30-story Grade A office tower, a 219-unit luxury residence, 2 retail clusters, entertainment venues, and public spaces.
-The total gross floor area of Midtown I is a staggering 960,000 square feet which include office space of 770,000 square feet, green spaces and communal area of 170,000 square feet, dining venues of 32,290 square feet, and a lifestyle hub of 80,000 square feet.
+The total gross floor area of Midtown I is a staggering 960,000 square feet which includes office space of 770,000 square feet, green spaces and communal area of 170,000 square feet, dining venues of 32,290 square feet, and a lifestyle hub of 80,000 square feet.

-Compared to Midtown I, the Midtown Modern site plan will be centered on 2 blocks of 30-story residential towers with a large single level retail podium offering a variety of shops, food and beverage options, and services.
+Compared to Midtown I, the Midtown Modern Site Plan will be centered on 2 blocks of 30-story residential towers with a large single level retail podium offering a variety of shops, food and beverage options, and services.

 Midtown Modern Site Plan